Indian authorities move to eliminate undisclosed mixing of synthetic and natural diamonds

 Based on this study, NDMC has developed solutions that will ensure fair trade practices to curb the issue of undisclosed mixing and ensure full and fair disclosure to the purchaser.

-Contrary to some previous publications, our research shows that the current gem-quality synthetic diamond rough production is less than 350,000 Carats compared to over 125 Mn Carats of natural gem-quality rough.
+e previous publications, our research shows that the current gem-quality synthetic diamond rough production is less than 350,000 Carats compared to over 125 Mn Carats of natural gem-quality rough.

 With this production quantity, we find that undisclosed mixing today has a fairly small scale.